CIS192/website/src/pages/nlp_homework/index.md

 # Assignment 2: Learning Machine Learning

 In this assignment, we will be exploring data science, and building our first machine learning model from scratch!
 Make sure to install dependencies with `pip install numpy pandas` as we'll be using them for the assignment.
+Try to explore other dependency managers such as [Pipenv](https://pipenv.pypa.io/en/latest/) and [Poetry](https://python-poetry.org/) as well!
 In addition, make sure to keep your data files in the same directory as your `assignment2.py` ([available here](https://raw.githubusercontent.com/CIS192/homework/master/assignment2/assignment2.py)) to keep things simple.

 ## Part 1: Data Wrangling with Pandas